octokit/webhooks.js/README.md

 ```

 To ease key rotation, one can also feed the `Webhook` constructor an array of
 secrets.
-Generate a new secret and update your Webhook receiver to accept
+Generate a new secret and update your Webhook receiver to accept both
-both this new one and the current secret, then update GitHub to send the new
+this new one and the current secret, then update GitHub to send the new secret,
-secret, then update your Webhook receiver to accept only the new secret.
+then update your Webhook receiver to accept only the new secret.
+Signatures will
+always be made with the first secret.

 ```js
 const webhooks = new Webhooks({